rpellerin/dotfiles/README.md

 	```

 4. Check *Additional Drivers* in *Settings* to make sure all devices are being used.

+5. Set the keyboard layout to US international with dead keys.

 5. Set up the xfce panel (top bar): show the battery indicator (if on a laptop), set the date, time and timezone, sync the time with the Internet.
 Add network, RAM and CPU monitor.